fastslarti/plex_dvr_transcode_script/README.md

 Plex DVR records streams from my HDHomeRun Connect Duo as `MPEG2` encoded `.ts` files.
 They're unnecessarily HUGE.
 This script uses [HandBrake CLI](https://handbrake.fr/) to automatically transcode these files and (optionally) delete the originals to save space & bandwidth.
 It's intended to be run as a scheduled task.

 ## Usage
-Iterates over all `.ts` files in the script's directory & all sub-directories and uses [HandBrake CLI](https://handbrake.fr/) to transcode them using the specified preset.
+Iterates over all `.ts` files in the directory specified by the videoRoot param (or it's default) & all sub-directories and uses [HandBrake CLI](https://handbrake.fr/) to transcode them using the specified preset.

 Will create a temporary `transcode_dvr_recordings.lock` file in the script's directory to prevent multiple instances of this script from running in the same directory.